Mendiants are simply French chocolate disks topped with nuts and dried fruits.

 - Gradually decorate with the dried fruit and nuts using different colours and textures for toppings.
 Don’t worry about the chocolate hardening; you will have enough time to enjoy dressing each disk before it hardens.

-- Leave to cool for about 30 minutes.
+- Leave to cool on the counter for about 30 minutes or 15 minutes in the fridge.
 When set, remove each mendiant carefully from the sheet with your fingers or a palette knife.

 Notes